SashaFlores/SashaFlores/README.md

 <h1 align="center">Hi 👋, I'm Sasha Flores</h1>
 <h3 align="center">A passionate Financial Analyst</h3>

 I have 6 years of experience in turning numbers into results.
-Stong interest in **Cryptocurrency, Blockchain, Data Analysis, Machine Learning & Financial Modeling.**
+Strong interest in **Cryptocurrency, Blockchain, Data Analysis, Machine Learning & Financial Modeling.**

 👩 A Bachelor's degree of Accounting, GAAP & IFRS compliant, and a Certified QuickBooks ProAdvisor.